-Your competitor ranks higher than you likely because they create more relevant, in-depth content and more credible and authoritative websites link to them.
+Your competitors rank higher than you likely because they create more relevant, in-depth content and more credible and authoritative websites link to them.
 As a general rule, the amount and quality of both backlinks and content are the top two ranking factors in Google.

-Usually, most small businesses compare their website to competitors that are entirely too big.
-Their sheer years of experience have amounted to great content, which has brought them valuable backlinks.
-This is also where less experienced SEOs start coming up with various improvements all across the board.
+Usually, most small businesses compare their website to competitors that are way too big.
+Their many years of operation have amounted to a mountain of great content, which has brought them tons of valuable backlinks.
+This is also where less experienced SEOs get stuck trying to compete with much bigger companies, even though it’s a fruitless endeavour.

 Why are your competitors outranking you on Google?